Questions to ask a lead generation company

-Whatever your sales and marketing funnel looks like, if you don’t get enough qualified leads, sales will dry up and revenue will fall flat.
+Whatever your sales and marketing funnel looks like, if you don’t get enough qualified sales leads, things will dry up and revenue will fall flat.
 If you are in this position, it might be time to consider hiring a lead generation company who will help combine sales lead generation and marketing strategy to help you sell more, acquire new customers and optimize your sales force Before signing on to a contract, here’s what to ask before hiring a lead generation company.

 Does your company specialize in small or large businesses?
 B2B or B2C?

 Ask this at the outset, so you get an idea in general terms of whether they are experienced in the kind of lead generation you need.
 If you’re a large B2B company with major accounts you likely have a sophisticated process of handling leads.
 The lead generation company you hire should have a higher level of expertise, precision and support to handle these high value sales leads.
 Typically, they will be talking to C-suite, upper-level decision makers, with a solution-oriented selling style focused on ROI for a long and complex business cycle.
 If you are targeting smaller purchases of a commodity type with a shorter or non-existent sales cycle, you need a company that is well-versed at these sorts of leads.
 Additionally, there are major differences between B2B and B2C leads, so the company you’re considering should have experience dealing with these kinds of leads.
 Discuss expectations of how much of the sales funnel will be handled by this company.
 Many lead generation companies have a hand in lead nurturing as well, so it’s important to find out how they will work with your in-house sales team.

 How do you define a “qualified lead”?

 The more narrowly you define a qualified lead, the better, and their definition of a good prospect should align with your own.
 This is key to getting a smooth partnership going, and expectations will be based on a solid footing.